 Canoe trips are some of the most incredible adventures you can experience.
-Each trip is unique, and it makes a world of difference to be prepared and have the right equipment for the job.
-What follows is a buyer's guide for some of the gear that is both required and optional for a Canadian canoe trip (refer to the equipment list to determine what gear is required and what gear is optional).
+Each trip is unique, and it makes a world of difference to be prepared with the right equipment for the job.
+What follows is a buyer's guide for some of the gear used on a Canadian canoe trip (refer to the Canadian Equipment List in your CIT account to determine what gear is required, advised, or optional).
 The gear and prices listed are based on what I found on the REI website (and some manufacturer's websites) in December of 2022.
-Prices and inventories change, and I highly recommend going to your local outdoor gear store.
+Prices and inventories change monthly, and I highly recommend going to your local outdoor gear store.
 SHOP THE SALES.
-If you have any questions, please feel free to contact me at icanoescapechapewa.com.
+If you have any questions, please feel free to contact us at jacob@campchippewa.com.